Public Records / Laserfiche

 4. The Office of the City Clerk will maintain a log for all research requests with the following information: date request made; requester’s name, telephone number, fax number and email, documents requested, name of City personnel that the records request is assigned to and completed by, results of research, and status.

 5. The Department’s Record Custodian will notify the requester of the estimated time to process the request and related costs (see Cost Calculations below) in advance of producing the records.

 - It is important to make sure that the requester is kept informed regarding the status of the research request.
 The City is not permitted to require full payment in advance of commencing production of records, but may request a deposit prior to such commencement when dealing with records requests that involve “extensive use of information technology resources or extensive clerical or supervisory assistance by personnel of the agency involved, or both.”

-- Once the City has accumulated the records, the requester must provide payment in full before the City is required to produce the The City may also bill for any shortfall between any deposit that has been paid by the requester and the actual cost of copying the public records when the copies have been made and the requesting party subsequently advises that the records are no longer sought.
+- Once the City has accumulated the records, the requester must provide payment in full before the City is required to produce the records.
+The City may also bill for any shortfall between any deposit that has been paid by the requester and the actual cost of copying the public records when the copies have been made and the requesting party subsequently advises that the records are no longer sought.